Attituding/Hypixel-Announcements/information/notifications.md

 ## Global Notifications
 Due to Discord limitations, the addition of notifications to every server would either be to:

-- Send announcements to each server individually.
-This would increase APi calls to an unacceptable level and limit scalability.
+- Send announcements to each server individually
-- Listen to webhooks and sending pings based on them.
-This would probably look quite ugly and potentially unreliable, but is probably the best approach.
+- Listen to webhooks and sending pings based on them

-Regardless, each approach requires the bot to be in the server and requires more permissions.
-Due to these reasons, for now, this addition is not a priority.
+Regardless, each approach requires the bot to be in the server, limits scalability, increases API calls, and requires more permissions.
+Due to these reasons, for now, this addition isn't feasible.